How to apply for a place

 We are delighted that you are considering Stoke Damerel Community College for your son or daughter, our new prospectus and all the information you need is here.

-We will be consulting on our admission arrangements for 2022 /23.
-The consultation will be live between 7th December 2020 and 17 January 2021.
+The consultation was live between 7th December 2020 and 17 January 2021.
 If you wish to find out about our policy or make any comment, please visit www.plymouth.gov.uk/

 In response to the high number of applications received in previous years, the Trust Board has agreed to admit over our determined published number of 240, by admitting 270 students to Year 7 in September 2021.
 Note that we have not determined a higher published admission number - we have simply determined to admit over our published admission number for September 2021.